28mirceas/BDD-Project-Saucedemo-Automation-Testing/README.md

-# BDD Project – Test Automation with Behave & Selenium
+# BDD Saucedemo Project – Test Automation with Behave & Selenium
 ## Description

 This project represents an automated test suite written using